-42% voters prefer Modi as PM in UP, West Bengal and Odisha, predicts IndiaTV-CNX Opinion Poll
+Mahagathbandhan in UP may reduce BJP’s strength in LS polls, predicts IndiaTV-CNX Opinion Poll

 There are 543 seats in the Lok Sabha and majority mark needed to form the government is 272 seats.
 In 2014 General Elections, BJP alone had won 282 seats and was able to form an absolute majority government.
 The National Democratic Alliance (NDA) had in 2014 won with an overwhelming majority, taking 336 seats.

-In 2014, the BJP won only 31.0% votes, which is the lowest share for a party to form a majority government in India since independence, while NDA's combined vote share was 38.5%.
+It may be recalled that in 2014, the BJP won only 31.0% votes, which is the lowest share for a party to form a majority government in India since independence, while NDA's combined vote share was 38.5%.
 BJP and its allies won the right to form the largest majority government since the 1984 general election, and it was the first time since that election that a party has won enough seats to govern without the support of other parties.
 The United Progressive Alliance, led by the Indian National Congress, won 59 seats, 44 of which were won by the Congress, that won 19.3% of all votes.